Saturday's Scottish Gossip

 Hibernian head coach Lee Johnson regrets not being "in the door a couple of weeks earlier" when joining the club last year.
 (Scotsman - subscription required)

+Striker Louis Moult, 31, believes he has unfinished business at former club Motherwell.
+(Herald - subscription required)

+Ross County manager Malky Mackay aims to keep Motherwell's former Staggies midfielder Blair Spittal at Fir Park on Saturday.
+(Press and Journal - subscription required)

-Former Aberdeen, Celtic and Hibernian midfielder Dylan McGeoch, 30, is expected to leave Forest Green Rovers this summer.
+Former Aberdeen, Celtic and Hibernian midfielder Dylan McGeouch, 30, is expected to leave Forest Green Rovers this summer.
 (Football Scotland)

 West Ham will allow manager Scottish manager David Moyes to decide his own future if he leads them to glory in the Europa Conference League.
 (Mail)